kearutherford/BerkeleyForestsAnalytics/README.md

     fuel load (1-hour + 10-hour + 100-hour) in megagrams per hectare (or
     US tons per acre)

+8.  `sc_length_1h`: slope-corrected transect length for 1-hour fuels in
+    either meters or feet.
+This is the total horizontal length of transect sampled for 1-hour fuels at the specific time:site:plot.
+    See background information for equations used to calculate this value.

+9.  `sc_length_10h`:

+10. `sc_length_100h`:

 ### Demonstration

 ``` r